millautd1334-coder/Family-Felinz-Network-/README.md

 Adult Animated Comedy by: Yuri tha Jury & the family Felinz

+Family Felinz Network The Movie by YURI tha Jury is a adult animated comedy Think Boondocks meets Rick and Morty, with the lyrical fire of Atlanta and the swagger of a midnight cypher.
 The Family Felinz Network is a bold, irreverent adult animated comedy that dives headfirst into the outrageous, high-stakes world of hip-hop—through the eyes of two rap superstar brothers yuri tha Jury
 This is a animated adult comedy movie as a previous novel remake from the sequel fame from Yuri tha Jury